dragonflyoss/d7y.io/docs/operations/deployment/applications/manager.md

 ---
 id: manager
 title: Manager
+slug: /operations/deployment/applications/manager/
 ---

-It plays the role of manager in the multi-P2P cluster deployment process.
+It plays the role of Manager in the multi-P2P cluster deployment process.
 Used to manage the dynamic configuration that each module depends on, and provide keepalive and metrics functions.

 ## Features {#features}

-- Stores dynamic configuration for consumption by seed peer cluster, scheduler cluster and dfdaemon.
+- Stores dynamic configuration for consumption by seed peer cluster, Scheduler cluster and Client.
-- Maintain the relationship between seed peer cluster and scheduler cluster.
+- Maintain the relationship between seed peer cluster and Scheduler cluster.
 - Provide async task management features for image preheat combined with harbor.
-- Keepalive with scheduler instance and seed peer instance.
+- Keepalive with Scheduler instance and seed peer instance.
-- Filter the optimal scheduler cluster for dfdaemon.
+- Filter the optimal Scheduler cluster for Client.
 - Provides a visual console, which is helpful for users to manage the P2P cluster.

 ## Relationship {#relationship}